MysteryPancake/Houdini-VBD/README.md

 ### 2. Apply the constraints

-The core idea of VBD is updating the position based on force elements and a hessian.
+The core idea of VBD is updating the position based on force elements and a hessian matrix.

 If these are correct, moving the position should reduce the overall variational energy.